 Willamette River, Middle Fork

 This largest tributary to the upper Willamette is popular with spring chinook and summer steelhead anglers below Dexter Dam and has some excellent trout fishing upstream.
 It joins the Coast Fork to form the mainstem Willamette south of Springfield.
 Best fishing for spring chinook and summer steelhead is between Springfield and Dexter Dam, with springers peaking late May through June.
 Summer steelhead arrive at about the same time, but this fishery extends into the fall.
-The lower river has a modest trout fishery.
+The lower river has only a modest trout fishery.
 From Lookout Point Reservoir upstream to Hills Creek Reservoir, the Middle Fork is an excellent wild trout stream restricted to artificial flies and lures.
 Only fin-clipped trout that drift down from the reservoir may be kept.
 Above Hills Creek Reservoir, sections of the Middle Fork and Hills Creek are stocked with fin-clipped hatchery trout for harvest but Salmon Creek near Oakridge still is.
 Bull trout and other wild trout must be released.